Thoughts on Registration and Configuration

 Required configuration fields include IPI Name number, and that one has two checksum digits.
 And the smallest valid IPI name number is 199.
 This will stop most bots and non-music-publishing humans that passed the email validation.
 I saw it as a feature and protection against spammers, but this is also a cause for doubt.

 At some point, a user configures their instance properly.
 For someone with an actual IPI name number, it should be a simple thing.
 At that moment the process of deployment starts.
 This process takes time.
 And brings doubts.
+I added a video for them to watch while waiting.

 What happens under the hood is that this deployment process is split into several tasks, each with several steps, and a deployment worker (a process, not a human) goes through them one by one.
 Normally, it takes about one minute to do everything.
 But in each step, some things can go wrong, usually due to network issues, and the tasks have to be repeated.
 So, it can take more, in really bad cases, maybe even half an hour.
+According to logs, 2-4 minutes, zero complaints.

 There is nothing I can do without testing the process in real life with dozens of new users.
 Some steps are pretty much fixed.
 If the server can not acquire SSL certificate, then it has to repeat trying until it does.
 In other cases, it may be possible to make some improvements.
 A local copy of the code could exist on every host, which would reduce the number of issues during the installation due to network issues, but it would add an additional element to the stack.
 One more thing that can go wrong.
+No issues here either.

 Anyway, the doubt I really have here is whether to send an additional email when the instance is first deployed.
 But where do I draw the line?
 Do I have to do it every time the user changes settings?
 Every time we upgrade the instance?
 If I do it that often, must I not enable the option for the user to unsubscribe?
+E-mails are only sent when the instance is installed or when the subscription runs out.

 And we have not even come to the point when the user logs in for the first time into their DMP instance.
 A couple of doubts are related to that moment, actually.
 At that moment, if the instance has no users, then the user is created with the same username and password as the control panel user.
 Shall I ever need to have multiple users per instance?
 If so, is this the best approach?
+One user per instance has been enough for all clients so far.

 I thought that with time, the launches and releases would start coming with fewer doubts.
 It does not seem to be so.